Skip to content

 Qualified Disaster Payments

-Employers may provide tax-free payments to employees who have experienced disasters for necessities such as residential repair, reasonable and necessary family and living expenses, funeral expenses, and replacement of key, non-luxury items including beds and kitchen appliances.
-Employers may not provide tax-free payments for items already covered by the employee’s insurance.
-Employers can select almost any payment amount, small or large, and can limit amounts by individual or for all employees, so long as the benefits are provided in a non-discriminatory manner.
+These tax-free payments may not be used to reimburse expenses already covered by the employee’s insurance.
+Employers can decide payment amounts, whether small or large, and can limit amounts by individual or for all employees, as long as the benefits are provided in a nondiscriminatory manner.

 Retirement Plan and Qualified Disaster Withdrawals